 The new function guide\colorbar() is designed for continuous ranges of (fill) colors-as its name implies, it outputs a rectangle over which the color gradient varies, while providing more flexibility to the user in terms of the labeling and positioning of guide elements.
-At this time, it is applicable to scale\fill\continuous() and scale\colour\continuous() only; in particular, it does not work with the size aesthetic.
-The examples on the guide\colorbar() help page show how the function works with geom\tile(), so an immediate application of this function is to heatmaps.
-Here is a simple example from the help page:
+At this time, it is applicable only to the scale\fill\continuous() and scale\colour\continuous() functions; in particular, it does not work with size.

+The following table lists the set of arguments unique to guide\colorbar():